nuclearsandwich/sundata-parser/README.md

 ## Changing the output data

 TODO.
-Contact <steven@nuclearsandwich.com> for assistance with this.
+Contact me via the email address on [my profile](https://github.com/nuclearsandwich) for assistance with this.

 ## Changing the parsing strategy

 TODO.
-Contact <steven@nuclearsandwich.com> for assistance with this.
+Contact me via the email address on [my profile](https://github.com/nuclearsandwich) for assistance with this.

 ## Contributing

+Contributions and changes are welcome!
+Feel free to contact me with assistance making changes or if you want to just [submit a pull request](https://help.github.com/articles/creating-a-pull-request/) that's great too.

 Because the sunscan data uses carriage return (`CR`, `\r`, `^M`) characters at the end of lines, you may run into issues with your Git configuration and see something like